 The reason is simple: fuel poverty.
 And all sorts of poverty for that matter, but trees in particular fell prey to the winters and people’s desperate need to survive just one more week.

 But politicians live off an unlimited supply of public money, so cutting trees isn’t such a burning necessity for them.
-They do it something else.
-When having to choose from an empty plot or a forest – they will invariably build on the site of the forest.
+They do it for something else.
+When having to choose between an empty plot or a forest – they will invariably build on the site of the forest.
 But why?